nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 What you see are estimates of _corr( x<sub>t+LAG</sub> , y<sub>t</sub> )_ where _x<sub>t</sub>_ is a column series and _y<sub>t</sub>_ is a row series. _x<sub>t</sub>_  leads when LAG is positive and _x<sub>t</sub>_ lags when LAG is negative.
 In the figure, the top (columns) series leads and the side series (rows) lags.

-The script uses `tsplot` so there are various options for the output.
+All of these scripts use `tsplot` so there are various options for plotting.
 For example, you can suppress the minor ticks if it's too much, or you can do a "gris-gris" plot (the grammar of `astsa` is voodoo):

 ```r
 acfm(diff(log(econ5)), nxm=0)    #  no minor ticks on LAG axis